kudobuilder/operators/README.md

 # Frameworks

-Collection of frameworks for Maestro
+Collection of frameworks for KUDO